AM-Ankitgit/QA_chatbot_llamaIndex_Google_Gemin/README.md

 ## `this is the simplest QA CHATBOT`

 ## HOW TO RUN
-- `create conda -p venv=python=3.9.19`
-- if miss the python version you encounter the error
+- `create conda -p venv=python=3.9.19`   # if missmatch the python version you may encounter the error